The X-Files season 9: Development

 The show's crew and actors had a range of opinions about the show's finale, "The Truth".
 Carter said of the finale, "It's the end—you don't get another chance.
-So you'd better put everything you've ever wanted to put in into the episode.
+So you'd better put everything you've ever wanted to put into the episode.
 There were things to distract from what was going on.
 The band was breaking up."
 Gish said, "It did feel like a big movie set.
 We were on location, there was an enormous budget, and everyone came back."
 Davis said, "It was great that they brought us all back in the finale, that they found a way to get us all in again."
 Pileggi said, "I can remember the last day on the set.
 We shot a scene with Gillian and myself, and that was it.
 And then I had to say goodbye to another family, another crew.
 I almost teared up, and Gillian was standing there looking at me saying 'Okay, go ahead, big guy; get through this.'
 It was tough."
 Patrick said, "It was pretty euphoric, and sad, and all those emotions you can imagine.
 A chapter's closing, and we're all moving on to something new and exciting.
 And yet we were all going to miss each other."
 Kim Manners called the final scene "truly one of the most emotional experiences I've ever witnessed in my life."
 Former lead actor Duchovny said, "In some ways, psychically I didn't really leave.
 It was nice to be able to – I'm just really happy that I was able to come back and finish it."